 You could cultivate high-value microgreens and mushrooms, or grow beautiful flowers.
 How about starting a plant nursery or a seed bank?
 Raising cattle and pigs can work as well.
 Check out our list of agriculture business ideas below.

 Do you have a green thumb and always dreamed of starting your own farm?
 Well now is a great time to take the plunge, with countless people leaving cities for the countryside and looking to eat healthier, all-natural foods fresh from the farm.
 Farming is a trillion-dollar industry in the US, and offers considerable opportunity for the hard-working entrepreneur.
+Environmentally friendly farming allows you to maintain or improve production with less waste and energy.

 And there will be hard work.
 Farming is not as easy as putting on overalls.
 You’ll need to find and purchase the right piece of land.
 You’ll need to choose your crops.
 Maybe heirloom tomatoes, zucchini and soy beans?
 Next, work the soil and make sure it’s ready for planting, then keep your fields clear of insects and blight.
 You’ll also want to decide on livestock.
 Will you have chickens, lambs, cows, pigs?
 There’s so much work to do on the farm, but you’ll get to work in the great outdoors, providing nourishing foods to your family and community.